saramgsilva/NotificationHubs/README.md

 Azure Notification Hubs Sample
 ================

-The sample provided has the goal to help developers implement Push Notification in mobile application, more specific in Windows and Xamarin applications.
+The sample provided has the goal to help developers implement Push Notification in mobile applications, more specific in Windows and Xamarin applications.
+The sample support the two main ways to manage devices in Notification Hubs:

+* Case 1 - Devices register directly in Notification Hubs
+* Case 2 - Devices register in Notification Hubs through backend

-This demos will not support:
+This demos does not support:

-> IOS Native apps or Android Native apps
+> Android Native apps

-:warning: Any developer that want to contribute to the project can do a pull request with the code for the Case 1 and Case 2.
+:warning: IOS Native is only supported for the Case 1

 > Cordova apps, but is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).